mariosar/ansible-initial-server-setup/README.md

 # replace inventory with either production or development, depending on which environment you are targetting.
 ```

-The second time we run our playbook, if we desire to make changes like modifying the ssh port or adding an additional sudo user, we run:
+The second time we run our playbook, if we desire to make changes like modifying the ssh port or adding an additional sudo user, modifying the existing sudo user password, etc, we run:

 ```
 ansible-playbook -i inventory -e ansible_port=PORT -u USER site.yml --ask-vault-pass --ask-become-pass